halitbatur/final-board-project/README.md

 - Creation and reading of a board in Firebase
 - Creation and reading of a board item in Firebase
+- Working navbar with React Routing
+- Editing and Existing Board item in Firebase

 The user should be able to fill out forms to create a board and board item and have it show up in the UI, no matter how it looks.
 No styling is required (I encourage you to worry about styling later).

-### Week 2

-Two minute demo of:

-- A working navbar with React routing
-- Editing an existing board item in Firebase.

-### Week 3
+### Week

-Completion of rest of the features.
+Completion of rest of the feature

 # Appendix